 MINC (Music in the City)

 Our student-led volunteering organisation, Music in the City, creates fantastic opportunities leading music projects and workshops in local schools.
 Music in the City work closely with The Sheffield Music Hub, Music for Youth, create Sheffield and TUOS Arts and Humanities outreach team.
+View more resources on their website and YouTube channel.

 Our undergraduate open days give you the chance to discover more about our world-class university.
 Take tours of the campus, the Students’ Union and accommodation.
 Listen to talks about studying abroad.
 Academic departments hold talks throughout the day.

-June - July - Prospective student open days for next year entry (Online and onsite).
+June - July - Prospective student open days for next year entry (online and onsite).

-September - October - Prospective student open days for next year entry (Online and onsite).
+September - October - Prospective student open days for next year entry (online and onsite).

-February - April - Applicant open days for offer holders for September entry (Online and onsite).
+February - April - Applicant open days for offer holders for September entry (online and onsite).

 The Department of Music accepts a wide range of qualifications for their undergraduate programmes.
 This is to ensure all talented individuals have access to music at a higher education level, even if they have not been able to study music at school.